entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 p.
 13 Pineal plate occupies a notch in the anterior end of the nuchal plate: (0)absent; (1)present
 > Young (1985).
 This character is present in some antarctaspids and petalichthys, such as *Lunaspis*, *Shearsbyaspis*, and *Eurycaraspis*.

-p.
-14 Ventral ridge on the visceral surface of skull roof formed by sensory line: (0)absent; (1) present This character is present in ptyctondotids, petalichthyids, and certain actinolepidoids (e.g., *Panjiangosteus* and *Actinolepis*).

 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.